UltCombo/innerator/README.md

 JavaScript built-in functions rewritten to understand generators.

-The innerator functions closely follow the [Standard ECMA-262 6th Edition](http://www.ecma-international.org/ecma-262/6.0/), a.k.a.
-ECMAScript 2015, a.k.a.
-ES6 specification.
+The innerator functions closely follow the [ECMA-262's current work](https://tc39.github.io/ecma262/).
 The inneratored versions of the built-in functions support generator functions where only regular functions were supported, properly executing the generator and iterating over it.

 # Install